ProtoSchool/protoschool.github.io/README.md

 ### validate(result, ipfs)

-When the sample code area is eval'd it must return a function, usually an async function.
+When the sample code area is evaluated, it must return a function, usually an async function.
 The result of that function is passed to your validation function as `result`.

-Each time the user's code is eval'd they get a new, clean, IPFS instance.
+Each time the user's code is evaluated they get a new, clean, IPFS instance.
 That instance is passed as the second argument, `ipfs`.

 Validate must return an object with one of two properties: `fail` or